PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 even when fusion is a no-op.
 Characterize fusion counter completeness and any zero-count prune behavior before changing production.
 Commit and push only; do not create or update a pull request.

+## Post-fusion reconciliation characterization checkpoint

+The final scan in `_run_indexed_final_shape_activation_convergence()` follows the optional second reconciliation and activation fusion.
+Fusion exposes complete rewrite counters, but its owner unconditionally calls `_prune_unused_tensors()` even when every counter is zero.

+A new owner fixture freezes zero-fusion pruning, its lineage event, and LayoutState synchronization.
+A strict expected-failure event-order fixture requires the final scan to be skipped only for zero second-reconciliation and fusion results with no tensor-count reduction.
+Passing fixtures preserve it after a second-reconciliation metadata change, a fusion rewrite, and a zero-rewrite prune-only mutation.

+At implementation, record tensor count immediately before fusion, initialize `final_reconcile_stats` with the exact zero counter, and guard the final scan with `second_reconcile_stats`, every fusion counter through `_stats_have_positive_count()`, or a tensor-count decrease.
+Extend the structural contract to a third ordered guard.
+Validate activation fusion, indexed final convergence, dynamic Reshape, shape reconciliation, core, architecture, pass-efficiency, and TensorFlow-import-blocked suites sequentially.
+Commit and push only; do not create or update a pull request.